 BARN SWALLOW – (Hirundo rustica)

-The Barn swallow is easy to identify due to its long forked tail and its rufous throat.
-The top parts are dark blue and the under parts white.
-For the female those colors are duller.
-This bird is about 18 cm (7 in.) long.
+DESCRIPTION: The Barn Swallow has a long forked tail and a rufous-colored forehead and throat.
+The top parts are iridescent dark blue and the under parts are white with a tinge of cinnamon.
+The wings are pointed.
+The bill is small and large at the base.
+Females have duller colors.
+This bird is about 18 cm (7 inches) long.